mohsr/tufts-wall/README.md

 Electronic Mockups
 ====================
-Here is a balsamiq mockup of our web page on both laptops and mobile phones: https://puu.sh/zBjho/f5aa18131a.png
+Here is a Balsamiq mockup of our web page running on both laptops and mobile phones: https://puu.sh/zBjho/f5aa18131a.png